jortel/gofer/docs/sphinx/configuration.rst

 - **enabled** - The plugin is (1=enabled|=0disabled).
 - **threads** - The (optional) number of threads for the RMI dispatcher.
+- **latency** - The (optional) latency (seconds) to be introduced into RMI execution.
 - **accept** - Accept forwarding list.
 Comma ',' separated list of plugin names.
 - **forward** - Forwarding list.
 Comma ',' separated list of plugin names.

+The *latency* property is intended to be used to create a cancellation window or provide throttling.
+Adding *latency*, increases the opportunity for an RMI request to be canceled prior to being started.

 [messaging]
 -----------